UBMD Pediatric Outpatient Center (Conventus)

 “If diabetes can be delayed, even for a few years,” says Dr. Quattrin, “those at risk may be able to postpone the challenges of controlling their glucose levels and the development of serious complications,” which include eye and kidney damage.

 A broader scope

 In addition to its focus on the prevention and treatment of diabetes, the Division of Endocrinology/Diabetes at WCHOB provides comprehensive care to those affected by endocrine disorders, such as short stature, thyroid conditions, precocious puberty, adrenal disorders, and disorder of sexual development (DSD).
-The Diabetes Center has been providing patient centered care with a multidisciplinary team for individuals with DSD and their families for many years, which has now become the standard of care.
+The Endocrine Clinic has been providing patient centered care with a multidisciplinary team for individuals with DSD and their families for many years, which has now become the standard of care.
 It is the region’s only center certified as a Newborn Screening referral center for Congenital Hypothyroidism and Adrenal Hyperplasia.
 The center participates in multiple medical drug trials which provide opportunities to the community to be a part of latest research.

 *Please check out D-Link, a local group that hosts fun and free events as well as informal meetings for adolescents and young adults with Type 1 diabetes.